ARGOeu/poem-2/doc/v1/docs/tenant_guide.md

 **Step 4:** Fill in the necessary information.
 Details on aggregation profiles fields is given in [aggregation profile documentation](tenant_aggregation_profiles.md#aggregation-profile-details).

 ## Adding metric profile
 **Step 1:** Make sure you have the permissions to add metric profile.
+The user can check his/her permissions by hovering over his/her name in the top bar (described in [tenant ui documentation](tenant_ui.md)).

 **Step 2:** Go to [metric profile page](tenant_metric_profiles.md#list-of-metric-profiles).